 Language Tables are open to all members of the Duke Kunshan community and are completely voluntary.
 There is no registration or prerequisite needed to join a table.
 While regular participation is welcomed and encouraged, it is not required.

-The Language Table schedule is updated weekly.
+There might be minor adjustments of Language Table schedule every week.
 Please visit Duke Kunshan Engage for the latest schedule.

 If you are interested in facilitating a language table by yourself or co-facilitating with others, please contact the Writing and Language Studio Coordinator.